Iko Maran

 Iko Maran (26 February 1915 – 12 November 1999) was an Estonian playwright and children's book author.

 Early life

 Maran was born in Pskov to ethnic Estonian parents.
 His father was killed in the First World War.
 His family left Russia in 1922 for the newly independent nation of Estonia, settling in the town of Härgla in the parish of Juuru.
-Maran went to high school in Tallinn, and studied at the University of Tartu from 1936–1940.
+Maran went to high school in Tallinn, and studied at the University of Tartu from 1936 to 1940.
 During the German occupation, he scraped by on odd jobs.

 During the latter half of the 1940s he was an employee of Eesti Raadio, and later worked as a literary director at various Tallinn theaters, including the Estonian Drama Theatre.
 He joined the Estonian Writers' Union in 1958 and the Estonian Theater Association in 1967.

 Literary career

 Maran began his literary career in partnership with Bernhard Lülle.
 Under the collective pseudonym of Lall Kahas, they authored a drama, The Burning Car ('Põlev alus'), which premiered in Valga in 1946.
 It appeared in printed form in the same year, and the duo went on to write further plays both for children and adults.

 In 1949 the pair wrote their first children's book, Friends ('Sõbrad'), which would be followed by three more.
 Their books were credited with "broadening the horizons of reading for Estonian children", perhaps because they showed pre-Soviet Estonia in a positive light, a rarity in the Stalinist era.

 After 1964, Maran wrote independently and published his works under his own name.
 His greatest success came with the fairy-tale Londiste, Real Name Phant ('Londiste, õige nimega Vant', 1972) and its sequel Hot Ice Cream ('Tuline jäätis', 1976).

 In 1974 he was awarded the Juhan Smuul Prize, the State Prize of the Estonian SSR, for his contributions to children's literature.